 Explain what will be required of each parent and child in order to participate in the clinical trial, including the number of doctor visits, tests, and the schedule of treatment

 Patients who participate in a clinical trial may stop participating at any time for any personal or medical reason.
 This may include that the new treatment is not working or there are serious side effects.
 Clinical trials are also closely monitored by experts who watch for any problems with each study.
 It is important that parents of patients participating in a clinical trial talk with their child’s doctor and researchers about who will be providing treatment and care during the clinical trial, after the clinical trial ends, and/or if the patient chooses to leave the clinical trial before it ends.

 Research through clinical trials is ongoing for all types of cancer.
 For specific topics being studied for Wilms tumor, learn more in the Latest Research section.
 In particular, the Children’s Oncology Group conducts clinical trials for most types of childhood cancer, including Wilms tumor.

 Cancer.Net offers a lot of information about cancer clinical trials in other areas of the website, including a complete section on clinical trials and places to search for clinical trials for a specific type of cancer.

 In addition, this website offers free access to a video-based educational program about cancer clinical trials, located outside of this guide.

-The next section in this guide is Latest Research, and it explains areas of scientific research currently going on for this type of tumor.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Latest Research.
+It explains areas of scientific research currently going on for this type of tumor.
+Or, use the menu to choose another section to continue reading this guide.